Aliases for PSAP Gene

 External Ids for PSAP Gene

-This gene encodes a highly conserved glycoprotein which is a precursor for 4 cleavage products: saposins A, B, C, and D. Each domain of the precursor protein is approximately 80 amino acid residues long with nearly identical placement of cysteine residues and glycosylation sites.
+This gene encodes a highly conserved preproprotein that is proteolytically processed to generate four main cleavage products including saposins A, B, C, and D. Each domain of the precursor protein is approximately 80 amino acid residues long with nearly identical placement of cysteine residues and glycosylation sites.
 Saposins A-D localize primarily to the lysosomal compartment where they facilitate the catabolism of glycosphingolipids with short oligosaccharide groups.
 The precursor protein exists both as a secretory protein and as an integral membrane protein and has neurotrophic activities.
-Mutations in this gene have been associated with Gaucher disease, Tay-Sachs disease, and metachromatic leukodystrophy.
-Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2008]
+Mutations in this gene have been associated with Gaucher disease and metachromatic leukodystrophy.
+Alternative splicing results in multiple transcript variants, at least one of which encodes an isoform that is proteolytically processed. [provided by RefSeq, Feb 2016]

 GeneCards Summary for PSAP Gene

 PSAP (Prosaposin) is a Protein Coding gene.
-Diseases associated with PSAP include gaucher disease, atypical and krabbe disease, atypical.
-Among its related pathways are Hemostasis and Hemostasis.
+Diseases associated with PSAP include Gaucher Disease, Atypical and Combined Sap Deficiency.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Metabolism.
 GO annotations related to this gene include lipid binding and enzyme activator activity.
-An important paralog of this gene is SFTPB.
+An important paralog of this gene is PSAPL1.

 UniProtKB/Swiss-Prot for PSAP Gene